chiostro/sign-pdf-termux/README.md

 The script signpdf.sh creates the support files, so you can use them.

-This command inserts the photo at the bottom center:
+The next command inserts the photo at the bottom center:

     composite -compose over -gravity South -geometry +0+0 new.png page2-1.png result.png